space-physics/POLAN/README.rst

 more data points for each layer;  even a layer with only one point (with or without FC) is handled.

-(g)  Descriptive comments have been extracted from the listing of POLAN.FOR, into this file.
+(g)  Descriptive comments have been extracted from the listing of POLAN.FOR (polan.f), into this file.